Sultan-Aloufi/Sultan-Aloufi.github.io/content/posts/hello/hello.md

 ShowWordCount: true
 ---

-I've an application that I want to ulter its behavior slightly to work for my specific usecase, but I don't have its source code.
-Can I ulter its behavior while its running?
+I have an application that I want to alter its behavior slightly to work for my specific use case, but I don't have its source code.
+Can I alter its behavior while it's running?
 Yes, by a technique called Hooking.
 It works by intercepting function calls or messages passed between programs.
 The code that handles the interception is called a hook.

 So here is my challenge, I've to explain to you how function hooking works without any detail compromise.
 This post can't be long and the non-programmer should make sense of most of it.